rancher/docs/content/rancher/installation/server-installation/install-using-kubernetes/_index.md

 ---
-title: Install Using Kubernetes
+title: HA Server Install
 weight: 275
 ---
-# Install Using Kubernetes
+# High Availability Rancher Server Install

 You can deploy Rancher in a high-availability (HA) configuration using the Rancher Kubernetes Engine (RKE).
 RKE is Rancher's own fast and light-weight Kubernetes installer.
 Use RKE to set up a new cluster that deploys Rancher as an addon.